backtrue/eccal-new/replit.md

 This is a full-stack web application built to help e-commerce businesses calculate their advertising budget requirements based on revenue targets, average order value, and conversion rates.
 The application is branded as "報數據" (Report Data) and features a React frontend with a Node.js/Express backend, utilizing modern web technologies and UI components.

-**Version:** V1.0 - Complete initial release with core functionality, analytics tracking, and brand integration.
+**Version:** V1.1 - Brevo email marketing integration with contact sync functionality.

 ## System Architecture